cs1302uga/cs1302-tutorials/web/http.rst

 Information  Method            Description                   Note
 ===========  ================  ============================  ==================================
 body         ``body()``        The content of the response.
 The return type of ``body()``
-                                                             is determined by the the
+                                                             is determined by the
                                                              |HttpResponse_BodyHandler|_ that
                                                              was used to |HttpClient_send|_
                                                              the request.
 status code  ``statusCode()``  The "status code" integer     Usually ``200`` is what you want.
-                               that indicates whether the    A list of more status code can be request was successful.       found |http_status_here|_.
+                               that indicates whether the    A list of more status codes can be request was successful.       found |http_status_here|_.
 ===========  ================  ============================  ==================================